Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis: Result 2 : Applications to COVID-19 Outbreak Analysis

-As a comparison, the Gaussian modeling was effective and efficient at estimating the relation between one and $R0$.
-The exponential modeling was able to monitor the change in the value of $R0$, but in a relatively slower manner.
+As a comparison, the Gaussian modeling was effective at estimating the relation between one and $R0$ while the exponential modeling was able to monitor the change in the value of $R0$.
 The two models form a complementary relation on monitoring the dynamics of $R0$.
-For instance, for Japan, the Gaussian modeling showed that the value of $R0$ reminded at a value larger than one, and the exponential modeling showed that its value did not significantly change.
-In terms of sign detection, the Gaussian modeling successfully detected signs while the exponential modeling did not, which is because the Gaussian modeling deals with daily new cases whose growth pattern would significantly change in the same direction (i.e., either increase or decrease) within a short period with either $R0 > 1$ or $R0 < 1$ while the exponential modeling deals with cumulative cases whose growth pattern only changes significantly when $R0$ changes significantly, and a significant change of $R0$ within a short period did not happen in South Korea and Japan.
+For instance, for Japan, the Gaussian modeling showed that the value of $R0$ reminded at a value larger than one, and the exponential modeling showed that its value decreased during the studied period.
+Due to the difference in the modeling, the changes detected by the 0th D-MDL were at different dates between the Gaussian modeling and the exponential modeling.
+In terms of sign detection, both the Gaussian modeling and the exponential modeling are effective.